 Psychotherapist Megan Devine believes that making the world a better place starts with acknowledging grief, rather than seeking to overcome it.
-Through Refuge in Grief, Megan advocates for a revolution in how we discuss loss - personally, professionally, and as a wider community.
+She advocates for a revolution in how we discuss loss - personally, professionally, and as a wider community.
 Megan is the author of the best-selling book, It’s OK that You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-Her animated “how to help a grieving friend” video distills a complex issue into simple, actionable steps in just over seven (adorable) minutes.
+Her animated “how to help a grieving friend” video distills a complex issue into simple, actionable steps.
 Gaining over 35 million views in its first few months, the animation is now used in training programs all around the world.
-Her work has been translated into 15 languages, and is featured widely in the media, including the New York Times, NPR, Washington Post, GQ, Harvard Business Review, and The Atlantic.
+Her work has been translated into 15 languages, and is featured widely in the media, including the New York Times, NPR, Harvard Business Review, and The Atlantic.

 Client Account Manager

 Rah is a NEDA Proficient End-of-life doula and a graduate of the Going with Grace End of Life Training program.
 With a BS in Education and over 10 years of entrepreneurial experience, Rah is elated to share her passion for death and grief work through compassionate client and subscriber support and education.
 In her spare time, Rah volunteers on the bereavement team of her local hospice and participates in the volunteer network for Compassion and Choices.
 She is honored to work hand-in-hand with Grief Coach clients as they support people in their grief.